Friendship Sports Centre becomes a testing ground for sustainable energy

 - New business models improve coordination between energy generation and consumption.

-'The PEDFriendship project shows how private sector subsurface energy storage can provide sustainable energy to the sports centre and potentially also the surrounding area.'
+'The PEDFriendship project shows how private sector subsurface energy storage could provide sustainable energy to sports centres and potentially also to surrounding areas.'

 Design and simulation of the energy system